 Interstate Legal Decision-Making & Parenting Time

 In cases where the parents reside in different states a party to a child custody, parenting time, child support and/or spousal maintenance case cannot necessarily file their first proceeding or a modification proceeding in any state they desire.
 There are certain “jurisdiction issues” that may apply.
 Thus, a party has to make sure that the state they desire to file has jurisdiction over the other person and over the matter at issue.
 There are two separate types of jurisdiction – i.e. personal jurisdiction (over the person) and subject matter jurisdiction (over the issue).

 We welcome inquiries from attorneys in other states seeking representation for their clients in the Arizona courts, including clients involved in interstate disputes regarding divorce, child custody or child support.

 There are two main pieces of legislation that govern out-of-state custody and support matters: the Uniform Interstate Family Support Act (UIFSA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
+Each state has an identical or substantial identical set of statutes that confirm to these federal acts.
+The overall purpose is to make sure orders are handled uniformly and that different orders regarding the same people or matters are not entered in different states.
 To better understand the difference between the two statutes, see below:

 - The UIFSA allows all states to enforce child support orders.
 Because many fathers and mothers live in different states, the UIFSA was enacted to ensure standardized protocol is used to enforce orders and to collect child support payments.
 It also limits the jurisdiction of courts for establishing and modifying child support orders so that inconsistent orders are not entered by different states.